We’re going to teach you how to clean a Cricut mat and make it sticky again.

 - Wait a few hours before covering newly glued mats with the clear film cover, so it doesn’t get completely stuck to the surface of your mat.

-(Warning: Do not get any glue on the edges of the cutting mat, as this can get onto the rollers of your Cricut or Silhouette, and jam your machine.)
+(Warning: Do not get any glue on the edges of the Cricut mat, as this can get onto the rollers of your Cricut or Silhouette, and jam your machine.)

 You can use other spray adhesives or tacky glues suitable for mats.
 Because these methods are way messier than the glue pen, you should cover the edges of the mat with masking tape to protect them from the glue.